 Regardless of whether you have actually received a DDS-1205 form from your Union City DUI Officer, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

 Three tracks you can take [beware of making a choice without the advice of an experienced Union City DUI lawyer]:

-- Do nothing within 30 days of the date of your Union City DUI arrest: In most cases we do not recommend this path as if you do nothing and your Union City DUI officer initiated an administrative license suspension action, then on the 46th day after the date of your Union City DUI arrest, your driving privileges will automatically be suspended by Georgia Department of Driver Services for one year with no permit to drive.
+- Do nothing within 30 days of the date of your Union City DUI arrest: In most cases, we do not recommend this path.
+If you do nothing and your Union City DUI officer initiated an administrative license suspension action, then on the 46th day after the date of your Union City DUI arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services for one year with no permit to drive.
 Even if you did not receive the DDS-1205 form as a result of your Union City DUI arrest, we still recommend that you take some sort of action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

 - An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by your Union City DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);